Curiousss/EVA/Phase2/Session9/Readme.md

 - The Crtic trains the Actor
 - Critic uses historical data, it has access to all future states.
 The nextObs is used to calculate Q value
 - It aims to maximize Q value.
 The Actor is trained to predict action for which Critic predicts maximum Q value.
 - The Critic is greedy we have 2 Critics(There can be more than 2 critics theoritically.).
-Ee pick minimum of the maximum Qvalues predicted by Critic1 and Critic2.
+We pick minimum of the maximum Qvalues predicted by Critic1 and Critic2.
 The Critic is being conservative.
 - Both Critic 1 and 2 are updated equally.
 - The Critic Target is the final model that will be used

 #### Model
 - Trained using backpropagation, like a short term memory of events.